Programs

 11:00 Outside play

 12:00 Afternoon class joins.
-Wash hands and lunch program -two children set the table for everyone and we hold hands and sing a simple “Bon Apetite” song in the language chosen by the flag helper.
+We wash hands and begin the lunch program -two children set the table for everyone and we hold hands and sing a simple “Bon Appetite” song in the language chosen by the flag helper.
 We practice good manners and pleasant conversations or stories and stay sitting throughout the meal.
 So much to learn!

 12:30 They take turns clearing their place and washing their dishes (we put them in the dishwasher later).
 Outside play

-2:15 Wash hands, have snack and a story outside
+2:15 Wash hands, have a snack and a story outside

 The classroom is a peaceful place, on most days anyway, a place of working and quiet for concentration, or relative quiet amid the singing, and happy chatting between the children.
 They learn good study habits and responsibility when they choose and carry the work from the shelves to a table or rug, do the work job respectfully, and return it ready for the next person.
 They clean up any spills with “drying cloths” available to them and return the cloth to the basket when finished.
-The children learn to sit ,”criss-cross applesauce” and to listen at circle, with practice.
+The children learn to sit ” criss-cross applesauce” and to listen at circle time, with practice.
 We use inside voices and we save pretend and loud running games for outside and respect our special classroom environment.
-Montessori work is grounded in reality.
-But children also like to pretend and play and are free do so the rest of the day and outside.
+Montessori’s work is grounded in reality.
+But children also like to pretend and play and do lots of play the rest of the day and outside.

-With only 12 children per day, the children really reap the benefit of the low ratio with individually based curriculum.
+With only 12 children per day, the children reap the benefit of the low ratio with an individually based curriculum.
 We have excellent kindergarten prep and often parents choose to keep them here instead of a transitional kindergarten (TK) program to benefit from what we have to offer.
+Kindergarten is not what it used to be!
+We prepare them for the current Kindergarten curriculum they will need experience with.